Making money from our photography allows us to continue with our passion, extend our gear and ensure we keep pushing for excellence.

 As well as helping you sell photos online, they provide information on current trends.
 This means they give you ideas and hints on what images have a higher chance of making you money.

 The problem with these sites is that they provide a lot of content, which grows every minute.
 Companies and those who buy the images need to search long and hard to find the content they need.

 Also, it can take a long time to edit and work on images to upload.
-Stock photo websites also require you to follow strict guidelines.
+Stock photo websites also require you to follow strict guidelines to sell photos online.
 These revolve around quality and information needed for every image.

 Alamy is a British stock photography website, started in 1999.
 To date, it has over 60 million images and videos.
 There is a reason for this huge amount of content.
 It’s partly down to the 50% royalty payment on each photograph sold.

-This is one of the first choices for those looking to buy images and also sell them.
+This is one of the first choices for those looking to buy images and also sell photos online.

 iStock photo is a great place to sell stock photos if you are just starting out.
-They have popular forums and resources, helping you understand uploading and selling.
+They have popular forums and resources, helping you understand how to upload and sell photos online.